Billing and Payments

 - What is a surcharge?

-It’s important to note that a surcharge is distinct from a convenience fee, which is a relatively older but similar term in the credit card lexicon.
+It’s important to note that a surcharge (or a cc surcharge) is distinct from a convenience fee, which is a relatively older but similar term in the credit card lexicon.

-Note: Surcharges are governed by both state law and card brand rules (like those published by Visa and Mastercard), each of which are subject to change.
-The following list, updated as of December 2023, provides CPAs with updated information on the legal status of credit card surcharges specifically based on state law.
+*Note: Surcharges are governed by both state law and card brand rules (like those published by Visa and Mastercard), each of which is subject to change.
+The following list, updated as of February 2024, provides CPAs with updated information on the legal status of credit card surcharges specifically based on state law. *

 Alabama: